PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 path: "/async-javascript"
 date: "2023-13-01"
 displayDate: "January 13th, 2023"
-title: "JavaScript is Single Threaded, how can it Async?"
+title: "JavaScript is Single-threaded, how can it Async?"
 featureImage: "./images/Pipeline.png"
 excerpt: "JavaScript is weird.
 I’m sure you don’t need me to list the eccentricities and little quirks of JavaScript.
 From equality checks, truthy and falsy and even writing entire sentences using brackets - JavaScript is a funny language.
-And one detail of JavaScript that’s often easy to forget about is that it's single threaded.
+And one detail of JavaScript that’s often easy to forget about is that it's single-threaded.
-It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single threaded, how can it handle asynchronous code?"
+It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?"
 keywords: "javascript, asynchronous, parallel, callbacks, promises, generator functions, async await"
 ---